Ultragreen/prometheus-splash/README.md

 may include :

+* :user: the userneme to use to run the command
 * :on_failure: the name of an other defined command, to, execute if exit_code > 0
 * :on_success: the name of an other defined command, to, execute if exit_code = 0
 * :schedule:  (hash) a scheduling for daemon, after in this documentation, it support :